avinetworks/owasp-crs-technical-discussion/language-draft.md

 Compound types:

  - list of (strings, int, regex)
  - collection string -> scalar (multi value like ModSec).
-I'm not sure if we really need this now, but wee keep
+I'm not sure if we need this now, but wee keep

 Operations on these types